cypheir/ds3_ce/README.md

 If you haven't the time and want the self contained version, use this folder.

+### Duplicating Profiles
-### If you need more profiles, duplicate any of the .ini files, and rename it.
+If you need more profiles, duplicate any of the .ini files, and rename it.
 You can also do this in the Load section of the settings.
 You can name your settings files anything you wish, as long as they end in ".ini".